 As both a certified yoga teacher and mother, I’ve seen and felt the benefits of yoga for mothers.
 It is truly incredible how great a yoga practice can be—for everything from physical to mental to spiritual health.
 Mothers who have taken my postpartum yoga classes have shared with me firsthand how they feel energized and relaxed after class.
 One mom shared how a class she took in the morning gave her a deep peace to draw strength from in the middle of the night when her baby was up for what seemed like the millionth time.

 The Benefits of Postpartum Yoga

 Childbirth is a transformative process that changes a mother’s body and affects her emotions.
 Once a medical professional clears you for exercise in the weeks following your baby’s delivery, postpartum yoga can be a great way to gently but powerfully regain your physical strength and improve your mood.
-Specifically, yoga helps strengthen and tone muscles, improve balance, and reduces anxiety while increasing the release of feel-good hormones called endorphins.
+Specifically, yoga helps strengthen and tone muscles, improve balance, and reduce anxiety while increasing the release of feel-good hormones called endorphins.

 A Few Tips Before You Roll Out Your Mat

 The postpartum period, or period of recovery after a mother gives birth, is an important time for mothers to take care of themselves.
-Typically, if you’re less than 6 weeks postpartum, you don’t want to put any pressure on your core muscles.
+Typically, if you’re less than six weeks postpartum, you don’t want to put any pressure on your core muscles.
 Also, your body’s relaxin levels, the hormone that loosens joints to prepare for childbirth, are elevated for 3-6 months after childbirth and longer if you are breastfeeding.
-All this means is: take these postpartum yoga poses slowly and stretch yourself gently—no gymnastics here or pushing beyond what is comfortable.
+All this means: take these postpartum yoga poses slowly and stretch yourself gently—no gymnastics or pushing beyond what is comfortable.

 Remember, every mama’s body is different, so listen to how you feel and seek advice from a medical professional if you have questions about how and when to begin your personal exercise plan.
 Note: Try to do the following yoga poses in the order they are listed.